aaagab/nargs/developer.md

     - **uppercase-hyphen**: i.e. MY-ALIAS
 - **builtins**: This option allows to select which [built-in arguments](#built-in-arguments) are going to be added to developer program.
 Developer can add any built-in arguments from list`["cmd", "help", "usage", "version"]`.
 If `builtins` is None or an empty list built-in arguments are omitted.
 If only some built-in arguments are selected then only these selected built-in arguments are added to developer's program.
 - **cache_file**: This option provides a file path to cache Nargs options.
 Default value is `nargs-dump.json`.
 Cache file path can be relative or absolute.
 Relative path is relative to `Nargs()` class caller file path.
 Developer can choose either `.json` or `.pickle` extension to cache Nargs options once they have been parsed.
 There are 3 main elements that are checked to recreate the cache file: options provided with Nargs(), gpm.json file for metadata, and an options file.
 If any of these three elements are modified then the cache file is recreated.
 If cache file already exists and none of the three elements have been modified then nargs options are extracted from the cache file instead of being parsed with Nargs module.
 Caching improves speed when parsing because it allows having all the options and arguments definition grammar checked only once.
 JSON format is the safest and PICKLE format maybe the fastest because unlike JSON cache, arguments definition objects are already stored in the PICKLE cache.
 However PICKLE file may be compromised.
 - **metadata**: This option accepts a dictionary that helps populating built-in arguments, usage, help, and version.
 Developer can get common metadata fields with Nargs function `Nargs.get_metadata_template()`.
 Any metadata field that is null or empty is discarded.
 Provided fields are trimmed.
 Program fields `name` and `executable` are mandatory and they need to be provided in metadata parameter i.e. `Nargs(metadata=dict(name="My Program", executable="prog"))`.  (see also [built-in arguments](#built-in-arguments))
 - **only_cache**: This option allows to load the cache_file definition without checking changes on the developer provided definition.
 Some scenarios may required that functionality.
 For instance if a developer wants to include multiple Nargs definitions from different programs into the same program.
 If the cached definition is null Nargs throws an error and prevents the cache_file to be regenerated.
 If that error happens developer can regenerate the cache by setting only_cache to False.
 - **options_file**: This option allows to provide all the Nargs options from a file.
 It is the prefered method to provide `args` option. options_file must be a `.json/.yaml` file path (relative or absolute).
 Relative path is relative to `Nargs()` class caller file path (see also [Arguments Definition](#arguments-definition)).
 When Nargs is executed options are first read from `Nargs()` options and then if options file is provided then options file options overload previously defined similar options. `options_file` can be omitted.
 In order to use .yaml options file, developer and end-user needs to `pip install pyyaml`.
 PyYAML import statement is only triggered if a YAML file is provided.
 In other words users only using JSON definition file do not need to install PyYAML.
 Only safe_load is used to parse a YAML options file.
-YAML file reveals to be 300x times slower using PyYAML 5.4.1 safe_load, than parsing JSON file, according to a quick benchmark test.
+YAML file reveals to be 300x times slower to parse using PyYAML 5.4.1 safe_load, than parsing JSON file, according to a quick benchmark test.
 However Nargs options are cached so a slower parsing time for options YAML file may only appears once before it is cached.
 YAML is the preferred format to write options file because of its shorter syntax and commenting capabilities.
+Options can be provided in four ways:
+    - from `Nargs()` in code context (all options).
+    - from an option file which path is available through `Nargs option options_file` (all options).
+    - from a `.nargs-user.json` or `.nargs-user.yaml` file located in nargs launcher directory (limited user options see [Nargs end-user's documentation](end-user.md)).
+    - from a `.nargs-user.json` or `.nargs-user.yaml` file located in nargs path_etc directory if any (limited user options see [Nargs end-user's documentation](end-user.md)).

+The four ways to provide options cascade on top of each other and replace previous similar options.
+The precendence order from lowest precendence to highest precendence is `Nargs()`, `options_file.json`, `options_file.yaml` (options_file name can be any name), `.nargs-user.json` in launcher directory, `.nargs-user.yaml` in launcher directory, `.nargs-user.json` in path_etc directory, `.nargs-user.yaml` in path_etc directory.
+For options_file, and users file, if they provide both `.json` and `.yaml` files then for each of the location only the `.yaml` file is parsed.

 - **path_etc**: Developer can provide the application configuration directory with this option.
 If `path_etc` is provided then a builtin `path_etc` is appended to the builtins list.
 It creates a builtin argument that allows end-user to get the application configuration path i.e. `myprog.py --path-etc`.
 - **pretty_help**: If set to True usage and help are printed with ansi escape sequences formatting in terminal as set by default theme or developer theme.
 - **pretty_msg**: If set to True system message are printed with ansi escape sequences formatting in terminal.